jburgner/ValantInventory/README.md

 The ItemsController accepts an optional parameter for injecting a TextWriter, allowing the interception of Console activity for the unit tests.
 Other means of logging and notification will need to be investigated.
+The Entity Framework queries are conducted syncronously because of in-memory database responsiveness.
+Once final data store is implemented,

 The monitoring of expired items is handled in Startup.cs.
 This allows for the direct monitoring of the dbContext without having to work around the life-cycle of the dbContext in the controller.